BodgeMaster/new_dawn_mirror/Annie intro.md

 Type reply: █
 ```

-**BEEP BEEP**
+##### BEEP BEEP

-She sits down in front of it.
+She sits down on the chair in front of it.
 The thing has a bunch of buttons with letters, should be easy enough...

-**BEEP BEEP**
+##### BEEP BEEP

 ```
 hello
 ```

-The beeping noise stops.

-*ChatGPT Feedback:*
-*More sensory detail here.
-Maybe about the chair, but most importantly about the terminal.
-What does it look like?
-What does the keyboard feel like (after all, this is the first time she would be typing on one)?*

-*Could be a comment about a satisfying click-clack or something...*

-*Also, a comment of my own: A short description of the room can’t hurt.
-Like this, it’s just a room with a desk in it.
-Might as well have been all that’s in the room (which is kinda what I originally imagined, but that would be boring...
-Should be a room with a function other than holding a terminal forgotten by IT)...*
+Click,    click,         click, click,   click.
+The buttons click with a very satisfying feeling.
+Unlike the beeping noise which is ...  now gone.
+It was __kinda__ loud and getting annoying.

 ```
 i am going to get help